Business marketing: Business and consumer markets (B2C)

-Business markets have derived demand – a demand in them exists because of demand in the consumer market.
+Business markets have derived demand, meaning that demand for business products exists because of demand in the consumer market.
 An example would be a government wishing to purchase equipment for a nuclear power plant.
 Another example would be when items are in popular demand.
-The underlying consumer demand that has triggered this is that people are consuming more electricity (by using more household devices such as washing machines and computers).
+The underlying consumer demand that has triggered this is that people are consuming more electricity (by using more household devices such as washing machineSs and computers).
 Business markets do not exist in isolation.

 A single consumer market demand can give rise to hundreds of business market demands.
 The demand for cars creates demands for castings, forgings, plastic components, steel, and tires.
 In turn, this creates demands for casting sand, forging machines, mining materials, polymers, and rubber.
 Each of these growing demands has triggered more demands.

 As the spending power of citizens increases, countries generally see an upward wave in their economies.
 Cities or countries with growing consumption are generally growing business markets.